 The MPS, SCP Cert. can be taken only in conjunction with the MPS.
-Students who have graduated with the MPS cannot return to complete the Certificate.
+Students who have completed the required number of credits for the MPS are not eligible, or students who have graduated with the MPS cannot return to complete the Certificate.